 In areas where spring is long and cool, you can warm the soil 3 to 4 degrees by covering the hill or row with black plastic.If you do not plant in black plastic, then mulch with pine straw, wheat straw, chopped leaves, or your favorite organic mulch shortly after planting.
 If the weather is unseasonably cool, you can wait a while to mulch until the ground is warmed by the sun.
 Mulch is especially important to keep the fruit clean for bush types and vines not growing on a trellis.
 Straw mulch is also thought to be uncomfortable for slugs and creates an uneasy footing for cucumber beetles, helping to keep them at bay.

-You can keep harvested cucumbers in the refrigerator for 7 to 10 days, using as soon as possible after picking.
+You can keep harvested cucumbers in the refrigerator for 7 to 10 days, but use them as soon as possible after picking for best flavor.
 If you don’t eat a slicing cucumber all at once, cover the unused portion in plastic wrap to prevent dehydration in the refrigerator.
-In fact, it’s a good idea to wrap your whole cucumbers in plastic or store them in a zipper bag in the fridge.
-Remember that store bought cucumbers are waxed to keep them from losing moisture.
-Yours aren’t.
-Keeping them in wrap or a plastic zipper bag will keep them crisp longer.
+In fact, it’s a good idea to wrap your whole cucumbers in plastic or store them in a zipper bag in the fridge to keep them crisp.

-I read that cucumbers are to be planted in hills.
+I read that cucumbers can be planted in hills.
 How do I do this?

 Should you stake cucumbers?